SMART: Simulated Students Aligned with Item Response Theory for Question Difficulty Prediction: Statement on Scientific Artifacts

 \section{Statement on Scientific Artifacts}

 \paragraph{Software and Models} To the best of our knowledge, all software and models we build our implementation on have open-source licenses or no available license.
 Additionally, we are within their intended terms of use, specifically, scientific research.
-If we release code, we will ensure the license and terms of use reflect the sources we build on.
+If we release code, we will ensure the license and terms reflect the sources we build on.

-\paragraph{Dataset} Our dataset is a proprietary and contains private student data belonging to a state-level consortia.
+\paragraph{Dataset} The Smarter Balanced dataset contains proprietary questions and private student data.
 We do not examine the data for offensive content or identifiable information, because 1) the data is private and securely stored, 2) all models trained on the data are securely stored and will not be released, and 3) the data is very large and would be difficult to effectively scan for such issues.
+We do not check for such issues on CodeWorkout either, because it is a public and widely used dataset, and such investigations are beyond the scope of this work.